-Finance/Audit: The purpose of the committee is to assist the board in discharging its responsibilities relating to financial oversight, budget, internal controls, financial policies, capital structure, and other related matters while helping to achieve the mission and vision of the Linn-Mar District.
-The Finance/Audit Committee shall serve the following dual purpose for the district:
+Finance/Audit: The purpose of the Finance/Audit Committee is to assist the board in discharging its responsibilities relating to financial oversight, budget, internal controls, financial policies, capital structure, and other related financial matters while helping to achieve the mission and vision of the Linn-Mar Community School District.
+The Finance/Audit Committee shall serve the following purposes for the district:

-1) Finance Role: Oversee the financial affairs of the district and review and make recommendations to the board regarding district financial affairs and policies.
+1) Financial Role: Oversee the financial affairs of the district and review/make recommendations to the board regarding district financial affairs and policies.

-2) Audit Role: Oversight of external and internal audit processes.
+2) Audit Role: Oversight of the external and internal audit processes.

-- Policy/Governance Committee: The Board of Directors for the Linn-Mar Community School District calls for the board to appoint a Policy/Governance Committee to review and enact board policy to provide broad rules and guidelines governing the school district operations, which are developed within the overall framework of state laws and regulations as well as help to achieve the mission and vision of the district and to train board members in their work and the work of the district.
+- Policy/Governance Committee: The Board of Directors for the Linn-Mar Community School District calls for the board to appoint a Policy/Governance Committee to review and enact board policy which provide broad rules and guidelines that govern district operations, that are developed within the overall framework of state laws and regulations, that assist in achieving the mission and vision of the district, and to train board members in their work and the work of the district.

-- School Improvement Advisory Council: The Code of Iowa (280.12) calls for the board to appoint a School Improvement Advisory Committee (SIAC) to make recommendations to the board.
-The committee is charged to make recommendations to the board in several areas based on analysis of the needs assessment data.
-The board will use the committee's recommendations to adopt annual improvement goals that will help to achieve the mission and vision of the Linn-Mar District.
+- School Improvement Advisory Council: Code of Iowa (280.12) calls for the board to appoint a School Improvement Advisory Committee (SIAC) to make recommendations to the board.
+The SIAC committee is charged to make recommendations to the board in several areas based on analysis of the needs assessment data.
+The board will use the committee's recommendations to adopt annual improvement goals that will help to achieve the mission and vision of the district.

-- Career & Technical Education Advisory Committee: The Board of Directors for the Linn-Mar Community School District calls for the board to appoint a Career and Technical Education Advisory Committee (CTE) to make recommendations to the board in the areas of career and technical education.
-The expected outcome of this committee is to ensure that students are exposed to a well-rounded experience in the career and technical education fields as well as help to achieve the mission and vision of the Linn-Mar Community School District.
+- Career & Technical Education Advisory Committee: The Board of Directors for the Linn-Mar Community School District calls for the board to appoint a Career and Technical Education Advisory Committee (CTE) to make recommendations in the areas of career and technical education.
+The expected outcomes of the CTE committee are to ensure that students are exposed to a well-rounded experience in the career and technical education fields as well as to help achieve the mission and vision of the Linn-Mar Community School District.

-- Enhance the role of the educational program to give context, support, and tools for students to handle those that are different from them;
+- Enhance the role of the educational program to give context, support, and tools to enable students to handle those that are different from them;

 - Increase allies and support systems across the district;